PNCC Offers 3 Methods to Get Data:

 - How will I know when I have data ready?

-If using GLOBUS, you will usually see your data on the our GLOBUS Endpoint within 30 minutes of your session starting on the microscope.
+If using Globus, you will usually see your data on the our Globus Endpoint within 30 minutes of your session starting on the microscope.
 You will not be notified automatically about the start of the session but your SPOC may contact you if you have a pre-scheduled reservation.
-If using the other methods to download your data, an auto-generated email will be sent to the project team members when the complete dataset is available for download.
+Whether or not you are using Globus to download your data, an auto-generated email will be sent to the project team members when the complete dataset is archived and available for download.
 This occurs after the end of the session and can take extra time depending on the archival queue.
 The auto-generated email will have a subject line of “MyEMSL Notification - Data Uploaded for Project XXXXX” and the message will contain direct links to your data in the EMSL data portal and a metalink that may be used to download your data with ARIA2.
+Note: You may receive multiple copies of this is your dataset was incomplete upon archiving.

 The automated pre-processed data will be separately uploaded automatically to the archive and an auto-generated email will again be sent to the project team when that data is available for download.
 Depending on the queue size, the pre-processed data may appear in the archive later than the raw data.
-However, the pre-processed data will be visible by GLOBUS as soon as each file is created.
+However, the pre-processed data will be visible via Globus as soon as each file is created.

 Please contact our Data Team directly by email if you still don't see your dataset more than 24 hours after the end of your session.